-Section 471(e)(5)(B)(iii)(V) of the Act requires each title IV-E agency to implement a well-designed and rigorous evaluation strategy for each program or service, which may include a cross-site evaluation approved by ACF.
-In accordance with section 471(e)(5)(C)(ii) of the Act, a title IV-E agency may request that ACF grant a waiver of the rigorous evaluation for a well-supported practice if the evidence of the effectiveness the practice is: 1) compelling and; 2) the state meets the continuous quality improvement requirements included in section 471(e)(5)(B)(iii)(II) of the Act with regard to the practice.
+Section 471(e)(5)(B)(iii)(V) of the Act requires each title IV-E agency to implement a welldesigned and rigorous evaluation strategy for each program or service, which may include a cross-site evaluation approved by ACF.
+In accordance with section 471(e)(5)(C)(ii) of the Act, a title IV-E agency may request that ACF grant a waiver of the rigorous evaluation for a well- supported practice if the evidence of the effectiveness the practice is: 1) compelling and; 2) the state meets the continuous quality improvement requirements included in section 471(e)(5)(B)(iii)(II) of the Act with regard to the practice.
 The state title IV-E agency must demonstrate the effectiveness of the practice.

-The state title IV F agency must submit a separate request for each well supported pro e is requesting a waiver under section 471(e)(5)(C)(ii) of the Act.
-The ND Dept. of Human Services (Name of State Agency) requests a waiver of an evaluation of a well-supported pract ice in accordance with section 471(e)(5)(C)(ii) of the Act for Multisystemic Therapy (Name of Program/Service) and has included documentation assuring the evidence e of the effectiveness of this well-supported practice is: 1) compelling and; 2) the state meets the ne continuous quality improvement requirements supporting this request. ropriate Children's Bureau Regional Office for approval.
-(Signature and Title) (Date) (Signature and Title) (CB Approval Date) (Signature, Associate Commissioner, Children's Bureau)
+The state title IV-E agency must submit a separate request for each well-supported program or service for which the state is requesting a waiver under section 471(e)(5)(C)(ii) of the Act.

+The ND Dept. of Human Services (Name of State Agency) requests a waiver of an evaluation of a well-supported practice in accordance with section 471(e)(5)(C)(ii) of the Act for Functional Family Therapy (Name of Program/Service) and has included documentation assuring the evidence of the effectiveness of this well-supported practice is: 1)

+compelling and; 2) the state meets the continuous quality improvement requirements support-